gjermundgaraba/bjaanes.github.io/_posts/2016-01-24-smart-home-series-part-4-out-with-arduino-in-with-raspberry-pi.md

 &nbsp;

-They have not yet arrived, but I will write about my experience with Grove when it gets here (in 15-45 days&#8230;).
+They have not yet arrived, but I will write about my experience with Grove when it gets here (in 15-45 days...).

 &nbsp;

 # Trying out the Raspberry Pi with a sensor

-If you don&#8217;t know what MQTT is, I suggest that you go back and read: <a href="http://gjermundbjaanes.com/smart-home-series-part-1-learning-mqtt-and-buying-stuff/" target="_blank">Smart home series – Part 1 – Learning MQTT and buying stuff</a>
+If you don't know what MQTT is, I suggest that you go back and read: <a href="http://gjermundbjaanes.com/smart-home-series-part-1-learning-mqtt-and-buying-stuff/" target="_blank">Smart home series – Part 1 – Learning MQTT and buying stuff</a>

 I wanted to prove that getting things to work would be easier with Raspberry Pi, than it was with Arduino.
 Even without Grove.
 Just switch out the Arduino for a Raspberry Pi.

 I actually got a Raspberry Pi hooked up to a DHT22 (temperature sensor) with just a couple of wires and few lines of code.

-It took me a couple of hours to get everything to work (compared to weeks with Arduino &#8211; which never _actually_ worked).
+It took me a couple of hours to get everything to work (compared to weeks with Arduino - which never _actually_ worked).

 It is even sending MQTT messages to my MQTT broker.